modernxmpp/modernxmpp/docs/client/protocol.md

 - Because it is a multi-purpose framework it can be complex.
 - Not all clients support it.
 - In the case of the recipient having multiple devices, only a single one can receive the file.
-- Does not work for sharing a file with multiple people (e.g. in a Group Chat)
+- Does not work for sharing a file with multiple people (e.g. in a group chat)
 - Only works if the recipient is online

 !!! note